 If your lips are tender, exfoliating with a scrub can hurt.
 This lip peel uses the natural alpha-hydroxy acids in yogurt (lactic acid), cane sugar (glycolic acid), and kiwi (citric acid) to get rid of dead skin.
 The bright green fruit is a fun addition that brings a hefty dose of vitamin C (five times as much as an orange!) along with vitamins A, K, and E [source].

-Combine the sugar with the yogurt and let it sit for a few minutes to dissolve the sugar.
+Combine the sugar with the yogurt and let it sit for a few minutes to let the sugar dissolve.
 Mash in a bit of kiwi.
-Apply liberally to lips and cover with a small square of plastic wrap.
-Let sit for 5 minutes and then rinse with warm water.
+Apply liberally to your lips and cover with a small square of plastic wrap.
+Let it sit for 5 minutes, and then rinse with warm water.

 17. Plump lips with a honey lip mask